 The Global Mobility Immigration Lawyers Scholarship is an annual initiative, open to all students enrolled in a course of secondary, tertiary or post-graduate practical education/training.
-Each year students will be invited to explore issues touching on the intersection of immigration, law, social justice and multiculturalism.
+Each year students are invited to explore issues touching on the intersection of immigration, law, social justice and multiculturalism.

 There is no set format, provided that it can be engaged with online.
-Your submission might take the form of a traditional or photo essay; a documentary or animated video; a short story or biography; a satirical piece such as a mock judgment, advertisement or legal opinion; a series of interviews; a poster or infographic; a stand-up comedy routine or a cartoon; an app or video game; or any other form that can be transmitted online.
+Your submission might take the form of a traditional or photo essay; a documentary or animated video; a short story or biography; a series of interviews; a poster or infographic; a stand-up comedy routine or a cartoon; or any other form that can be transmitted online.